ecmwf/ecflow/docs/client_api/command_internals.rst

-                --query limit_max /path/to/task/with/limit:limit_name # returns the max value of the limit to standard out --query label /path/to/task/with/label:label_name   # returns the current value of the label to standard out --query variable /path/to/task/with/var:var_name    # returns the variable value to standard out --query variable /:var_name                         # returns the server variable value to standard out --query trigger /path/to/node/with/trigger "/suite/task == complete" # return true if expression evaluates false otherwise
+                --query limit_max /path/to/task/with/limit:limit_name # returns the max value of the limit to standard out --query label /path/to/task/with/label:label_name   # returns the current value of the label to standard out --query variable /path/to/task/with/var:var_name    # returns the variable value to standard out --query variable /path/to/task/with/var:var_name --evaluate # returns the variable value with references resolved
+                --query variable /:var_name                         # returns the server variable value to standard out --query trigger /path/to/node/with/trigger "/suite/task == complete" # return true if expression evaluates false otherwise